CharlesLenk/wire-shelf-hooks/README.md

 If you've already cloned the project, run this command in the project root to pull down the submodule:
 > `git submodule update --init`

-## Dimensions

-With the default settings, the hook has a 20mm interior radius, a width of 5mm, and clips onto a 6.5mm rod.
-These values and more can be edited directly in `hook.scad`, or by setting additional parameters in the included export script.

 ## Exporting